Atlas (Marvel Comics)

 Atlas is the name of different characters appearing in American comic books published by Marvel Comics.
-Erik Josten is the most notable of the known characters that used the name Atlas while another character is an adaption of the Titan of the same name.
+Erik Josten is the most notable of the known characters that used the name Atlas while another character is an adaptation of the Titan of the same name.

 Character history

 Erik Josten

 Erik Josten used the Atlas alias during his time as a member of the Thunderbolts.

 Steve Rand

 Steve Rand is an actor who is the star of a popular sword-and-sandals film.
 He was considered the most handsome actor in all of Hollywood.
 While working in the film Atlas and Bathsheba, Steve met his stunt double named Jimmy where Steve insisted on doing his own stunts like the one that involved him swinging over a flaming pit.
 Despite Jimmy's warnings, Steve went ahead with the stunt where it went horribly wrong where the accident disfigured him.
 Upon becoming delusional five years later, Steve Rand began to think he was Atlas and started targeting anyone that was involved in the production of Atlas and Bathsheba where he used the jawbone of a donkey to kill them.
 After killing five people, Atlas confronted the film's producer Simon Kolb.
 Upon unmasking himself to Kolb, Atlas killed him.
 Then he was attacked by Werewolf by Night and held his ground against him where he thought that Werewolf by Night was Jimmy and defeated him.
 After killing the leading lady for Atlas and Bathsheba, Atlas confronted the film's screenwriter Buck Cowan only to be confronted by Werewolf by Night where Atlas thought he was Jimmy.
 Their fight went from Hollywood Boulevard to Mann's Chinese Theatre.
 Before Atlas could kill Werewolf by Night, Buck used the gun Jack Russell gave him to shoot Atlas in the back causing him to fall face-first into the wet cement that an unidentified celebrity was going to put their hands in later on which led to Atlas' death.